contextgarden/not-so-short-introduction-to-context/README.md

 errors.

-Initially written in Spanish, this document interested several people, and in order to increase their potential audience, a member of the [ntg-context mailing list]( https://mailman.ntg.nl/pipermail/ntg-context/)
+Initially written in Spanish, this document interested several people, and in order to increase the potential audience, a member of the [ntg-context mailing list]( https://mailman.ntg.nl/pipermail/ntg-context/)
 (native English speaker,who wishes to remain anonymous) has proceeded to translate my text into English.

 | [PDF Spanish version 1.6](es/introCTX_esp.pdf)   | [PDF English version 1.6](en/introCTX_eng.pdf)   |